ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 Therefore, we are careful to ensure that the number of issuers is kept strictly bounded by a fixed small number M. The actual issuers can be replaced with different issuers as long as the total never exceeds M.
-Moreover, issuer replacements also have an effect on client privacy that is similar to when a key rotation occurs, so replacement should only be permitted at similar intervals.
+Moreover, issuer replacements also have an effect on client anonymity that is similar to when a key rotation occurs, so replacement should only be permitted at similar intervals.

 See {{privacy}} for more details about safe choices of M.